hmeng/the-gen-z-catechism/chapters/post-33.md

 ---
-layout: default
+layout: chapter
-title: "Post 33"
+title: "Post #33: How does Jesus save us?"
 ---
 # Post #33: How does Jesus save us?